Summarize this with

 AppFollow wins on the breadth of app stores (Huawei, Amazon, Samsung, Microsoft). replient.ai wins on platform breadth beyond app stores, with social media, Google Reviews and DM automation.

-Price comparison: What are you really paying?
+Price comparison: what do you really pay?

 | AppFollow | replient.ai | |